20 of the Most Instagrammable Places in Toronto

 R.C.
 Harris Water Treatment Plant

-This plant has been treating Toronto’s water for over 7 decades, but it does other good, too… As a backdrop to your next picture.
-Those ‘double taps’ are worth the trek to the architecturally acclaimed historic building on the east end of the city.
+This plant has been treating Toronto’s water for over seven decades, but it does other good, too…as a backdrop for your next picture.
+Those “double taps” are worth the trek to the architecturally acclaimed historic building on the east end of the city.
 Do it for the ‘gram!

 Posts you may be Interested in: